-If you are a new resident to Kansas – on or after July 1, 2010 – and possess a valid CCH license from another jurisdiction, you may apply for the Kansas CCH and obtain a 180-day receipt from the Attorney General’s office which will allow you to continue carrying with your non-Kansas CCH to continue carrying concealed while your Kansas CCH application is pending.
-Persons moving to Kansas may be allowed to bypass the state’s required handgun safety and training class if the training they received in another jurisdiction was equal to or greater than the Kansas training requirements.
+If you are a new resident to Kansas and possess a valid CCH license from another jurisdiction, you may choose to apply for the Kansas CCH from the Attorney General’s office.
+For those individuals with valid non-Kansas CCH licenses, they may be allowed to bypass the state’s required handgun safety and training class if the training they received to obtain that non-Kansas CCH was equal to or greater than the Kansas training requirements.
 At a minimum, this training must include handgun safety, actual firing of handguns, and a review of laws governing the carrying of concealed handguns and the use of deadly force.
 A person applying for the Kansas license must provide a copy of their training certificate and proof that the training included the minimum requirements for recognition.
 A follow-up letter from the Attorney General’s concealed carry licensing unit will indicate whether or not the person is required to complete the Kansas training class.
 If you fall within this category, please review related postings on the Attorney General’s website.

 Montana || Nebraska ||

 Washington || West Virginia || Wisconsin || Wyoming |

 NOTE: Continue checking back for updates about Maine recognizing the Kansas CCH.
 It is anticipated that Maine will soon formally recognize the Kansas CCH license after an amendment to their laws becomes effective later this year.